 I want to help my students on their individual path of self-mastery.
 Self mastery is about shedding away the unnecessary blockage to our best true self.
 I don’t want to sound too esoteric or fluffy here.
 What I mean, is that I realize that in the 21st century, my main teaching goal is not to prepare my students for combat in actual warfare.
 Thankfully, we live in a safer world today, and, warfare tends to happen with more advanced weaponry anyways.
 I realize that students don’t have to do martial arts, in most cases.
 They could achieve similar fitness goals by running or lifting weights or another type of exercise.
 They could learn to defend themselves with a knife or a gun.

 But, the martial arts have historically allowed for a student to challenge their mind, body, and some would even say spirit in a unique crucible.
 The type that includes several levels.
 There are peaks, valleys, and plateaus on the journey to black belt, as there are on the true journey or self-mastery.
 This deep why gives me purpose which renews my efforts daily.
 This deep purpose cuts through criticism, judgment, and fear – because it is worth it to know that I helped my students in such a worthy cause.
 A cause that extends beyond what the eye can see or the mind can understand.

 So, why do you teach?
 Tell us your true purpose in the comments below!
-And, look out for our groundbreaking Certified Martial Arts Teacher™ Course and Certification which releases next month.
+And, look out for our groundbreaking Certified Martial Arts Teacher™ Course and Certification which is now available.
 This is an incredibly comprehensive educational program for aspiring martial arts instructors, which gives you the training and certification required to open your own school or just further your knowledge as a martial artist.